geeeekDing/Noise-Aware-v2RDMVQE/README.md

 The scripts required to reproduce every figure from the paper.

-# Prerequisites

-If you want to generate the classical computational chemistry results and Hamiltonians, you will need the following environment:

-pyscf and openferimion
+This repository contains all the scripts required to reproduce every figure from our paper.

+Overview

+To fully reproduce all the results in this paper, two separate computational environments are required:

+Data Generation Environment: Used for classical computational chemistry simulations and generating Hamiltonians.
+This environment relies on an older version of Qiskit.

-For quantum computational chemistry calculations, this project relies on qiskit.
-For SDP (Semidefinite Programming) calculations, it uses cvxpy.
+Analysis and Plotting Environment: Used for running quantum computational chemistry calculations, SDP (Semidefinite Programming) calculations, and generating the final figures.
+This environment uses a newer version of Qiskit and its related libraries.

-# Installation

-We strongly recommend creating a dedicated conda environment to ensure all dependencies are handled correctly.
+We strongly recommend using conda to create separate virtual environments to avoid package version conflicts.

-Here is the recommended method for configuring your environment:
+1. Data Generation Environment Setup
+This environment is used to generate the initial quantum chemistry computational data.

+Prerequisites:

+pyscf==2.2.1

+openfermion

+openfermion-psi4==0.4

+qiskit==0.39.2

+Installation (macOS / Linux):

+# 1. Create a new conda environment
+conda create -n Qiskit039 python==3.10

+# 2. Activate the environment
+conda activate Qiskit039

+# 3. Install the required packages
+pip install pyscf==2.2.1
+pip install openfermion
+pip install openfermion-psi4==0.4
+pip install qiskit==0.39.2

+2. Analysis and Plotting Environment Setup
+This environment is used to process the generated data, run SDP calculations, and plot all the figures in the paper.

+Prerequisites:

+qiskit==1.2

+qiskit-algorithms

+qiskit-aer

+qiskit-nature

+cvxpy

+and other auxiliary libraries

+Installation (macOS / Linux):

-## 1. Create and activate a new conda environment named Qiskit1
+# 1. Create a new conda environment
-conda create -n Qiskit1 python==3.12
+conda create -n PaperAnalysis python==3.12

+# 2. Activate the environment
-conda activate Qiskit1
+conda activate PaperAnalysis

-## 2. Install the required packages using pip
+# 3. Install all required packages using pip
 pip install qiskit==1.2
 pip install qiskit-algorithms==0.3.0
 pip install qiskit-aer==0.15.0
+pip install qiskit-nature
+pip install openfermion
+pip install cvxpy
 pip install joblib

-pip install cvxpy

 pip install scipy

-pip install qiskit-nature

 pip install pandas

-pip install openfermion
+How to Reproduce
+First, activate the Data Generation Environment (conda activate Qiskit039) and run the relevant scripts to generate the raw data.

+Next, activate the Analysis and Plotting Environment (conda activate PaperAnalysis) and run the analysis and plotting scripts to process the data and generate the final figures.

+Happy reproducing!
+If you encounter any problems, please feel free to open an issue.